Glitch752/Quiz-app/README.md

 # Quiz-app

-Very simple quiz-taking application like gimkit or quizlet.
+Very simple quiz-taking application like quizlet or kahoot.
 In progress.

+I might add more game modes to this project eventually.